ananyakansal/RestaurantPlaylistGenerator/README.md

 For more information, read our project paper, project3_finalPaper.pdf.

-Here is a one-minute video demo of our project: https://youtu.be/V95Ta-NawGo Check it out!
+Here is a video demo of our project: https://www.youtube.com/watch?v=dEd0K4MuFXY Check it out!

 ## How to run it